-The Group entered into lease agreements with third parties covering its investment property portfolio (Note 12).
-The lease agreements provide for a fixed monthly rental with an escalation of 3.00% to 10.00% annually and is renewable under the terms and condition agreed with the lessees.
+The Group entered into lease agreements with third parties covering its investment property portfolio (see Note 12).
+The lease agreements provide for a fixed monthly rental with an escalation of 3.00% to 10.00% annually and are renewable under the terms and condition agreed with the lessees.

-As of December 31, 2017 and 2016, future minimum lease receivables under the aforementioned operating lease are as follows:
+As of December 31, 2018 and 2017, future minimum lease receivables under the aforementioned operating lease are as follows: